JigneshRaval/Angular-Webpack-Typescript/README.md

 </html>
 ```

+## Polyfills and Vendor Libraries ( see webpack.config.js to import following files and will compile it to dist folder )

 Following two files will help webpack to import Angular 2/4 Modules and other dependancies like core-js, zone.js, RxJS.

 Webpack will compile following files into .js files which you need to include in index.html as shown in previous code.

 ```